huangbinjie/react-scroll/README.md

 Same as react className

-### sizeToLoad?: number

-Tell container when to update and then call onEnd function. default to `window.innerHeight * 2`.

 ### bindingDOM?: HTMLElement

 A native dom that container will regist `scroll` event to it. default to `document`.